Happy Halloween, everybody!

 He returned his attention to the toilet paper.

-The delicious smelling man seemed to be a neurotic who read the small print on the back of the Charmin.
+The delicious smelling man seemed to be a neurotic who liked to read the small print on the back of the Charmin.

 But what did I care as long as I was able to continue smelling, inhaling, and sniffing his scent?